nikhil-1e9/Implementing-GPT-2/README.md

 # Implementing-GPT-2
-Using GPT-2 API to get some insights
+Using GPT-2 API for fun